 Cardinal Road Nursery and Infant School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 "School leaders, including governors, have successfully created and embedded a culture where keeping pupils safe is of the highest priority" Ofsted Letter June 2018.

-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed below.
+We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy which can be viewed in the policies section.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.